greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/gp_percentile_agg.html.md

 The `gp_percentile_agg` module introduces improved Pivotal Query Optimizer \(GPORCA\) performance for ordered-set aggregate functions including `percentile_cont()`, `percentile_disc()`, and `median()`.
 These improvements particularly benefit MADlib, which internally invokes these functions.

+GPORCA generates a more performant query plan when:

+- The sort expression does not include any computed columns.
+- The `<fraction>` provided to the function is a `const` and not an `ARRAY`.
+- The query does not contain a `GROUP BY` clause.

 The `gp_percentile_agg` module is a Greenplum Database extension.

 ## <a id="topic_reg"></a>Installing and Registering the Module